Trump leaves trail of unmet promises in coronavirus response

 Concerning ventilators, for example, Trump recently allowed: “A lot of them will be coming at a time when we won’t need them as badly."

-Like other glimmers of hope that may or may not come to something, Trump held out these tests as a “whole new ballgame."
-The new machines and testing cartridges are being sent across the country, and may well hold promise.
-But they are not ready for actual use in large numbers.

-New Hampshire, for one, received 15 rapid-test machines but 120 cartridges instead of the 1,500 expected.
-Only two machines can be used.
-“I’m banging my head against the wall, I really am,” Republican Gov. Chris Sununu said Wednesday.
-"We’re going to keep pushing on Washington multiple times a day to get what we need.”
+A newly deployed rapid test could help change that.
+But it's not ready for actual use in great numbers.
+New Hampshire, for one, received 15 rapid-test machines but only enough cartridges to run two.
+“I’m banging my head against the wall," Republican Gov. Chris Sununu said Wednesday.

-False starts and dead ends are inevitable in any crisis, especially one driven by a virus never seen before.
-By its nature, a crisis means we're not on top of it.
-Desperation is the mother of invention here and officials worldwide are winging it, many more successfully than in the U.S.

 MASKS, GLOVES, GOWNS

-In hospitals, masks, gloves and other protective garb come with the territory.
-But doctors, nurses, flight attendants and other front-line workers have had to go begging for such basics, even before public health leaders flipped and recommended facial coverings for everyone outside the home.
+Doctors, nurses, flight attendants and other front-line workers have had to go begging for hospital staples: masks, gloves, other protective garb.

 The mere scale of the pandemic stretched supplies even in better prepared countries.
 Yet the enduring shortages in the U.S. are not just from a lack of foresight, but also from hesitancy as the pandemic started to sicken and kill Americans.

-It was not until mid-March, when some hospitals were already treating thousands of infected patients without enough equipment and pleading for help, that the government placed bulk orders for N95 masks and other basic necessities of medical care for its stockpile, The Associated Press reported.
+It was not until mid-March, when some hospitals were already treating thousands of infected patients without enough equipment, that the government placed bulk orders for N95 masks and other necessities for its stockpile, The Associated Press reported.
 Washington dithered on supplies for two months after global alarm bells rang about a coming pandemic in January.

-And the Strategic National Stockpile, it turns out, is not the supply fortress you might have thought from its formidable name.

-It maxed out days ago, before the pandemic's peak in the U.S., and never filled its purpose of plugging the most essential and immediate gaps in supplies, though it helped.
-This past week officials said the stockpile was 90% depleted of its protective equipment, with the remainder to be held back for federal employees only.
+And the Strategic National Stockpile maxed out days ago, before the pandemic's U.S. peak.

 TESTS